Spooky Two: Critical reception

 Spooky Two received mixed reviews from contemporary critics, including Rolling Stone and The Village Voice.
-Robert Christgau wrote in the latter publication that, "at its best ('Waitin' for the Wind,' 'That Was Only Yesterday') this group is not significantly poorer than Blind Faith.
-At its worst ('Lost in My Dream,' 'I've Got Enough Heartaches') it is painfully overwrought."
+Robert Christgau wrote in the latter publication that, "at its best ('Waitin' for the Wind', 'That Was Only Yesterday') this group is not significantly poorer than Blind Faith.
+At its worst ('Lost in My Dream', 'I've Got Enough Heartaches') it is painfully overwrought."

 Mike DeGagne of AllMusic was more positive in a retrospective review: "Spooky Two is this British blues-rock band's pièce de résistance.
 All eight of the tracks compound free-styled rock and loose-fitting guitar playing, resulting in some fantastic raw music … their smooth, relaxed tempos and riffs mirrored bands like Savoy Brown and, at times, even the Yardbirds … Although Spooky Tooth lasted about seven years, their other albums never really contained the same passion or talented collaborating by each individual musician as Spooky Two."

-In Canada the album reached #48 on the charts.
+In Canada the album reached number 48 on the charts.

 It was voted number 42 in the All-Time 50 Long Forgotten Gems from Colin Larkin's All Time Top 1000 Albums.